The call for submissions for the themed issue “The Good Material” of The Plan Journal (TPJ) asks:

 Maurizio Sabini, Editor-in-Chief of The Plan Journal

-The Plan Journal looks at design some unlikely materials.
+The Plan Journal looks at design testing and new approaches.

 >> Check out the abstract here.